✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Cairo to avoid the intense heat and crowds?
+When's the absolute best time to visit Cairo to beat the heat and crowds?

 Honestly, aim for the shoulder seasons: October to November or March to April.
-The scorching summer heat has subsided, and while it's still popular, you'll find fewer tour groups than during the peak winter months.
-Plus, the weather is perfect for exploring those ancient wonders without feeling like you're melting.
+The scorching summer heat is gone, and while it's still popular, you'll find it much more manageable than the peak winter months when everyone flocks here.
+Plus, the spring brings beautiful blooming flowers, making the city feel a bit more vibrant.

 How many days do you need in Cairo, Egypt?